MiStr1/Tracking_service/README.md

 NPM i
 ```

-And then run client with
+And then run the client with

   ```bash
 NPM start
 ```

-This will start a Kafka consumer with base parameter where consumer group id is *my-group* and there is no filter for user ids.
-To set custom parameters instead run client with:
+This will start a Kafka consumer with the base parameters where the consumer group id is *my-group* and there is no filter for user ids.
+To set custom parameters instead run the client with:

   ```bash
 tsc
 node ./dist/kafka_consumer.js --group_id group_id --filter one_id,anotherid
 ```

-Where you can define consumer group id and pass a list of user ids separated with comma for which the consumer will log messages.
+Where you can define consumer group id and pass a list of user ids separated with a comma for which the consumer will log messages.

 ## Test Tracking service, Kafka, MariaDB cluster and Cli client

-First build services with:
+First, build services with:

 ```bash
 sudo docker-compose -f docker-compose_test.yml build